maxwell-k/general/README.md

 ansible-galaxy collection install "git+file://$PWD"
 ```

-Originally this collection used LXD, however [in 2024] LXD lost access to
+Originally this collection used LXD, however [in 2024] LXD lost access to images
-images, like Fedora from the Linux Containers project.
-Instead the collection
+from the Linux Containers project including Fedora.
+Instead the collection uses
-uses a combination of [Incus] and LXD.
-To work with Incus, it may be necessary
+a combination of [Incus] and LXD.
+To work with Incus, it may be necessary to
-to upgrade to a more recent version of the `community.general` collection:
+upgrade to a more recent version of the `community.general` collection:

     ansible-galaxy collection install community.general --upgrade